 If you’re laughing at the fact that the first thing I did at the spa resort was ditch it in favor of a hearty BBQ dinner, then you’re my kind of people.
 It’s true—our first dinner at our spa resort was actually a few miles down the dark, dirty road in a town called Cave Creek.

 Having dinner at Bryan’s Black Mountain Barbecue was a really fun experience.
-We went nuts and ordered a little bit of everything: brisket (da best!), ribs, pulled pork, habanero chicken, corn bread, cowboy beans, slaw, and eventually some ice cream sandwiches.
+We went nuts and ordered a little bit of everything.
+Brisket, ribs, pulled pork, habanero chicken, corn bread, cowboy beans, slaw, and eventually some ice cream sandwiches.

-Scottsdale may be hip and artsy, but nearby Cave Creek has all the down home Western charm I was looking for.
+Scottsdale may be hip and artsy, but nearby Cave Creek has all the down home Western charm I crave.
 I told you this itinerary had a little bit of everything.
 Still not convinced?

 Live bull riding at the Buffalo Chip